 Before you can determine the limit on your credit, you must first figure your total taxable income from all sources before the deduction for personal exemptions.
-This is the amount shown on line 41 of Form 1040 (minus any amount shown on line 6 of Form 8914, Exemption Amount for Taxpayers Housing Midwestern Displaced Individuals).
+This is the amount shown on line 41 of Form 1040 or line 39 of Form 1040NR.
 Then for each category of income, you must figure your taxable income from sources outside the United States.